aowal/Linux-Stuff/Important-Linux-Commands/README.md

    #### Uncomment block in Vim

  ```
-Put your cursor on the first # character, press Ctrl + V , and go down until the last commented line and press x, that will delete all the # characters vertically.
+1. Put your cursor on the first # character, press Ctrl + V , and go down until the last commented line.
+2. Then, press x, that will delete all the # characters vertically.
  ```